 I was mesmerised.
 Right there and then, I started trying to recreate the poses.
 I failed dismally.
 But I was intrigued.

-At that time, I had just purchased my first home and was a few years into my career working for a IT services organisation.
-I looked seriously into training as a yoga teacher back then.
-But it wasn’t the right time.
-I couldn’t justify the investment.
-I needed to work; To get some work experience and to pay off my graduate loans.
+At that time, I had just purchased my first home and was a few years into my career working for an IT services organisation.
+Although I contemplated training as a yoga teacher back then, I just couldn’t justify the investment; I needed to work, get some experience and pay off my graduate loans.

 Nevertheless, my desire to learn more about yoga and its many benefits never faded, and I continued to practice and deepen my understanding of this ancient discipline.